Popsicle tweet from Ivanka Trump account gets icy reception

 "Today we honor the men & women in our armed forces who have lost their lives to protect our freedom," she wrote.
 "Thank you for your service #MemorialDay."

-Still, many either mocked Trump for the popsicle tweet.
+Still, many mocked Trump for the popsicle tweet.

 One meme, which many circulated on Twitter, featured text that reads: "Remember our sacrifice by making champagne popsicles."